django-guardian/django-guardian/docs/userguide/example_project.rst

 Example project
 ===============

-Example project should be boundled with archive and be available at ``example_project``.
+Example project should be bundled with archive and be available at ``example_project``.
 Before you can run it, some requirements have to be met.
 Those are easily installed using following command at example project's directory::